Thursday, October 31, 2024

 We're Christians, not Jews.
 That should seem obvious, but for some people they want to constantly go back to the lesser covenant of the old covenant.
 The old covenant is the covenant that redeems some amoral things in creation but not others.
 The new covenant, however, redeems the whole world, i.e., every day, not just some days, every food, not just some foods, every drink, not just some drinks, etc. But some just don't get it, so they want to create a new covenant version of the old covenant that is just as restricted as the old covenant even though the new covenant is an expansion rather than limited to the restrictions.

 One of the ways they do this is by arguing that Sunday must be attended by all Christians or they somehow are not faithful Christians.
 Now, let me be clear.
-The new covenant requires people to serve one another in love by getting together, to be discipled by elders who call meetings, and those meetings and fellowships need to be attended if you are able to do so or I will say you are not a good Christian and maybe not a Christian at all.
+The new covenant requires people to serve one another in love by getting together, to be discipled by elders who call meetings, and those meetings and fellowships need to be attended if you are able to do so.
+If one is able but simply chooses to not come and be discipled on a regular basis then I would say that he is not only a Christian in sin but maybe not a Christian at all.

 But the new covenant expands the redemption that is in Christ to all created things, so that no specific day is required by anyone to meet upon simply because the day is somehow holier than any other day.
 In fact, the New Testament never gives a command to attend church on Sunday.
 Instead, it tells us that they met on Sundays and it tells us that they met every single day.
 But description must subject itself to prescription when Paul states in Romans 14: